Elludenf/copilotUsage/README.md

 **Prompt**: /fix help me out chucking this code into smaller functions

 ![Prompt](/Chunk_Function_Prompt.gif)

-**Result**: It created 4 additional functions making it easier to read and mantain.
+**Reasoning**: It created 4 additional functions making it easier to read and mantain.
 And now the main function has only 4 complexity points

 ![Result](/Chunk_Function_Result2.gif)

 ## Conclusion

 Overall, Copilot can be a valuable tool for improving the performance and reliability of Node.js applications.
 By using Copilot, developers can save time and effort, and they can produce code that is more efficient, reliable, and easier to maintain.